Aprucka19/Transistor-Neural-Network-Modeler/README.md

 $ mvn install
 ```

-The jar and dependencies for the repository will be installed within the directory where the repository was cloned
+The jar and dependencies for the repository will be installed within the target folder of the  directory where the repository was cloned

-The jar can be found in the target folder created when the mvn install command is called, and the path will be relevant when utilizing the
-matlab interface for a trained model

 Opening the downloaded repository will reveal examples on running the model within the test folder, and in the main folder all the relevant
 classes are stored